LoekLinnemans/HolidayParksAPI/README.md

 # HolidayParksAPI
 rest api for HolidayParks

+to change database information and password go to config.txt

 router.GET/reservations/licensePlate/:licensePlate"
 this will return a true or false bool. it is used to check if a licensePlate is in the database or not

 router.POST"/reservation"
-this is used to creat a reservation
+this is used to creat a reservation json format
 {
     "firstName": "your_firstName",
     "lastName": "your_lastName",